ValentinMargraf/ActiveLearningPipelines/README.md

 run through accessing them with their name, as can be seen in the minimal example below.
 In the ALP.pipeline module you can also implement your own (new) query strategies.

+## 📈 Example notebooks
+Check out the following notebooks in ```docs/source/notbooks/```  to see how to run large-scale experiments using combining multiple learners with multiple query strategies, how to plot results and how to specify your own active learning notebooks.

-## 📈 Fit an Active Learning Pipeline
+## Fit an Active Learning Pipeline

 Fit an ALP on dataset with openmlid 31, using a random forest and margin sampling.
 You can find similar example code snippets in
 **examples/**.